 What are dental fillings?

-Not only are our fillings at Ardent Care some of the most aesthetic restorations available today, but they are strong and long-lasting as well.
+Our tooth-colored fillings at Ardent Care some of the most aesthetic restorations available today.

 - How do I know if I need a filling?